Infinite volume limits in Euclidean quantum field theory via stereographic projection: Introduction

 While one would expect that in many special cases the limit measures so obtained coincide with the free scalar field measure, we believe that our construction is sufficiently general to possibly contain non-Gaussian examples as well, including in four space-time dimensions.
 We also conjecture that feeding the scaling limit construction with the densities corresponding to the $P(\phi)_{2}$ model on $\mathbb{S}^{2}$ (cf. \cite{BJM}) produces the well-known $P(\phi)_{2}$ model on $\mathbb{R}^{2}$.

+A distinct feature of our method is that the ultraviolet and the infrared (infinite volume) limits are obtained simultaneously, unlike in most of the standard constructions of low-dimensional Euclidean QFT models.
+It also appears that the method, due do its generality, may be applied to many non-scalar QFT interactions.
+In particular, it may be interesting to consider the case of quantum Yang-Mills theory as it is widely believed (cf. \cite{JW}) that one of most formidable difficulties in establishing the existence of this model in $d=4$ is the passage to infinite volume.

 The paper is organized as follows.
-In Section \ref{meahb} we briefly review for reader's convenience the results regarding measures on infinite dimensional spaces that will be needed in the sequel.
-Section \ref{invmeasure} is dedicated to a general construction of limits of isometry invariant measures on distributions on a closed Riemannian manifold.
-Sequences of measures are produced from a given Gaussian reference measure and a continuous interaction function; the existence of a (weak) limit point is established via a simple Gaussian upper bound.
-The reflection positivity of these limit measures is established in Section \ref{refposise}.
+In Section \ref{refposlimea} we discuss a notion of reflection positivity on Riemannian manifolds and describe a sufficient condition for the reflection positivity of the limit of a sequence of measures that are approximately reflection positive in a suitable sense.
+Section \ref{finitevolmes} is dedicated to the construction of limits of isometry invariant measures on a closed Riemannian manifold.
+Sequences of measures are produced from a given sequence of Gaussian measures on smooth functions and a bounded continuous interaction function; the existence of a (weak) limit point on distributions is established as a special case of an equicontinuity result that may be found in Appendix \ref{limmesdistrsec}.
+The reflection positivity of these limit measures (assuming the manifold is equipped with appropriate reflection positivity structure) is then proved using results from Section \ref{refposlimea}.

-In Section \ref{theinflimsec} the scaling limit passage from $\mathbb{S}^{d}$ to $\mathbb{R}^{d}$ from is performed.
-A sequence of measures on distributions on $\mathbb{S}^{d}$ is transferred to distributions on $\mathbb{R}^{d}$ employing the natural unitary equivalences induced by the scaling transformations on $\mathbb{R}^{d}$ and the stereographic projection.
-The existence of a (weak) limit point is shown via the same Gaussian upper bound as in Section \ref{invmeasure} and the Glimm-Jaffe axioms are verified.
-The author is grateful to Wojciech Dybalski, Leonard Gross, Nikolay M. Nikolov and Yoh Tanimoto for many helpful suggestions and stimulating discussions at various stages of this project.
+Section \ref{theinflimsec} contains our main construction described above, i.e. the scaling limit passage from the sphere to Euclidean space.
+A sequence of measures on $\mathcal{D}(\mathbb{S}^{d})$ is transferred to $\mathcal{D}(\mathbb{R}^{d})$ employing the natural unitary equivalences induced by scaling transformations in $\mathbb{R}^{d}$ and the stereographic projection.
+The existence of a limit point is shown using the same equicontinuity result in Appendix \ref{limmesdistrsec} mentioned above and the Glimm-Jaffe axioms are verified.